Haugen/personal-website/src/content/html-css/html-intro.md

 ---
-title: "HTML Intro"
+title: "An introduction to HTML"
+metaDescription: "HTML describes the structure of a website.
+In this quick and straight forward introduction you'll learn what HTML is, how it works, and how you can use it to start building your website."
 publishedDate: 2023-09-18
+updatedDate: 2023-09-24
 ---

 HTML is the language used to define the structure of a website.
 It tells the browser what the content of the website is.
-Titles, paragraphs, lists, links, images and videos.
-It's also where we describe the websites metadata, like the title you see in the browser tab, or content for search engines and social media to use when displaying a preview of your site.
-HTML has been these since the dawn of the world wide web, and the structure of every website you visit is described in it.
+Titles, paragraphs, lists, links, images, videos etc. It's also where we describe the websites metadata, like the title you see in the browser tab, or content for search engines and social media to use when displaying a preview of your site.
+HTML has been around since the dawn of the world wide web, and the structure of every website you visit is described in it.

 An HTML file is any file on your computer ending in `.html`.
 The conventional name for the homepage of your website is `index.html`.
-HTML is build up by a nest of HTML `tags`.
+HTML is build up by a structure of HTML `tags`.

 ```html
 <html>